I see you offer free ground shipping on orders over $250 and was instructed to click here for details. What are the details?

 - Rallye shocks are specifically set to meet the rigorous demands of driving competition.
 These items are not usually suited for street use.

 - 5100 shocks are for lifted trucks, Jeeps and pre-runners.
-They are designed for specific manufactured lift kits utilizing the stock OEM mounting configuration.
+They are designed for specific manufactured lift kits utilizing the stock OEM mounting configuration, and in most cases are longer than stock.

-Some cars (models) only have one choice of shock type available based on that specific vehicle's inherent handling and performance characteristics.
+Some vehicles only have one choice of shock type available based on that specific vehicle's inherent handling and performance characteristics.

 What do you mean by a "Gas Pressure" shock absorber?

-The BILSTEIN Gas Pressure Shock Absorber is a telescopic, mono-tube unit filled with nitrogen gas and hydraulic oil.
+The Bilstein Gas Pressure Shock Absorber is a telescopic, mono-tube unit filled with nitrogen gas and hydraulic oil.
 The gas, sealed in a special compartment at 360 psi (25 times atmospheric pressure) exerts constant high pressure on the oil column eliminating cavitation and foaming.
-The absolute elimination of foaming (no air forming in the oil) results in uninterrupted damping for even the smallest wheel deflections (2 mm): a performance which no other type of shock claims or matches.
+The absolute elimination of foaming (no bubbles forming in the oil) results in uninterrupted damping for even the smallest wheel deflections: a level of performance which no other type of shock claims or matches.

 What do you mean by "Rising Rate"?

 Rising rate means that the rate of damping coefficient increases as suspension movements become more rapid, such as on rough surfaces or high speed cornering.
-With BILSTEINS, a smooth comfortable ride is provided at all times with exactly the right amount of control for changing terrain, road and driving conditions.
+This results in a smooth, comfortable ride with exactly the right amount of control for changing terrain, road and driving conditions is provided.

 What are the advantages of single tube design over conventional twin tube shocks?